A campaign for peat-free futures rooted in justice

 Mapping the Story of Peat

 We want to shift the narratives around peatlands, deepening public understanding and reconnection with peatlands.
-That’s why we have been creating a range of workshops, communication materials and pieces for our Deep Map exhibition that layer stories and facts.
+That’s why we created a range of workshops, communication materials and pieces for our Deep Map exhibition that layer stories and facts.
 Together, these pieces show the situation of peatland (in)justice and invite you to become part of the conversation and get into action.

 Turning stories into action: targeting retailers in the Netherlands

 Building on the stories, we now turn to action.
 We are honing in on retailers - the public-facing link in the peat supply chain.
-With our actions, we push them to act on their responsibility in peatland destruction and go fully peat-free.
+With our actions and activities, we push them to act on their responsibility in peatland destruction and go fully peat-free.
 We are taking on retailers in the Netherlands specifically, as this country is the largest peat importer in the whole of Europe.

 Following the money